konaraddi/learnpython/exercises.md

 **Make a flowchart of these before you begin to write code.**

-1. Make a fortune teller.
-Ask the user if they would like to hear a fortune, then give them a random fortune.
-Once a fortune is given, ask the user if they would like to hear another one and repeat.
+1. Rock, paper, scissor, shoot!

 * Ask the user if they want to roll a dice.
 If they say yes, roll the dice and display the side of the dice using ASCII art.
 If they say no, then cast them into an eternity of doom from which not even light can escape.

+* Make a fortune teller.
+Ask the user if they would like to hear a fortune, then give them a random fortune.
+Once a fortune is given, ask the user if they would like to hear another one and repeat.

 * Make a guess-the-number game.
 Generate the number randomly.
-Tell the user if they are hot or cold after each guess.
+Tell the user if they it's too high or too low after each guess.

 ### 008 & 009 Functions